alpenlabs/faucet-api/README.md

 }
 ```

-This will only fail if you call it over IPv6, where it will respond with a `503 SERVICE UNAVAILABLE` code.
+This will only fail if you call it over IPv6, where it will respond with a `503 SERVICE UNAVAILABLE` code, or when the faucet has insufficient funds, where it will respond with a `500 INTERNAL SERVER ERROR`.

 As the client, you are challenged to then find a solution where: